myzsh/myzsh/modules/vim/info.md

 ##Summary
-Shows the jobs running in the current terminal session, if any
+Shows current vim process if shell is spawned from a vim process.

 ##Requires
 nothing